Finally, boxing delivers and we get Alvarez-Golovkin ... let's just hope it's not too late

 The fight is being dubbed, “Bombs Away,” which is extremely appropriate.

-There was another choice that would have worked, and it came to mind Saturday when the announcement that the fight was complete was made.
+There was another choice that would have worked, and it came to mind Saturday when the announcement that the fight was made.

 Finally.